 The Two-Source Setup

 Source 1: The primary water fountain.
 A recirculating fountain with a freshly cleaned filter handles most of your cat’s weekend water needs.
 Before leaving, clean the fountain thoroughly, replace the filter, and fill it to maximum capacity.
 A full fountain running continuously for 48 hours should not run dry in normal operation, but check the water level when you return — if it was significantly lower than expected, the fountain may need a larger reservoir for future trips.
+For weekend absences, choose a fountain that is easy to clean, has enough capacity, and does not rely on a single fragile part; our guide to the best cat water fountains compares stainless steel and ceramic options for indoor cats.

 Source 2: A wide, heavy ceramic backup bowl.
 Position this in a different room from the fountain.
 Wide and heavy matters — a knocked-over water bowl that empties in hour two is not a backup source.
 Fill it to the brim before you leave.
 The redundancy here is critical: if the fountain malfunctions, your cat still has access to standing water.